 * Note.
-The members are listed in the order in which they joined the lab.
+The members are listed in the order they joined the lab.

 Koji Miwa, Ph.D.